0xwink/doc-winkalc/src/intro.md

 # Introduction

-::: warning Warning: Amateur project, work-in-progress.
+::: warning Warning: Educational project, work-in-progress.
 Do not use this CLI in production or serious research.
 It's still at quite an early stage, and thus is subject to hidden bugs and changes of functionalities.
 Error reporting is primitive.

 There are numerous fantastic open-source libraries and CLIs with capability far beyond mine, such as [Sage](https://www.sagemath.org/).